scala/scala3/docs/docs/typelevel.md

 containing an expression of type `scala.quoted.Type[T]`, for some type `T`.
 A call to the macro in type position is then expanded to `T`.

+A type macro may have a declared upper bound, e.g. `<: Nat` in the example above.
+If an aupper bound is given, the computed type `T` must conform to it.
+If no upper bound is given, `Any` is assumed.
+The upper bound is used to type check recursive calls.

 The `toNat` function can now be given a more precise type:

     inline def toNat(inline n: Int): ToNat(n) = ~{
       if n == 0 then 'Z
       else 'S[toNat(n - 1)]
     }

 ### Handling Recursion